 VEHICLES IN SAYULITA

-Audrey International has valuable information and contacts to ensure your vehicles is legal in Mexico.
+There is valuable information and contacts to ensure your vehicles is legal in Mexico.
 From permits to importation, purchasing to plates, Audrey will legally take you through these complex and very different processes.
-Don’t stress yourself with the details, you are in good hands when you have Audrey on your side.
+Don’t stress yourself with the details, you are in good hands when you have a good attorney on your side.

 Sayulita vehicles questions/answers:

 Do I have to have Temporary or Permanent Residency to purchase a Mexican vehicle?
 No. You can purchase a Mexican vehicle as a Tourist, but you do have to show proof of residency, such as a CFE or TelMex bill.

 Can I sell my car in Mexico?
 If you imported your vehicle temporarily, you signed an agreement that says you will not sell your vehicle in Mexico with the TIP condition.
 If you were to sell it, you would be compromising both parties: you would never be able to import a vehicle again, and the buyers is going to be driving around a car that is not legally in their name, and thus vulnerable under the eye of the law.
 If you want to sell your car in Mexico, you must first permanently import it or drive it out of the country, expunge it from your record and then the buyer can import it temporarily under their name.
 Buyer beware!

 Who can drive my car while I am away from Mexico?
 If you have Temporary Residency and you plan to take a trip it is not recommended that you allow anyone to drive your vehicle.
 If someone is going to drive your car refer to Article 106 of the Aduana law which states that immediate family members can drive the vehicle.
 Make sure you have proper documentation to back up the relationship though.
 For example, if your spouse drives your car you can prove the marriage with your marriage license and leave a copy of your immigration cards.